 run.log_list("my metric name", my_metric[:N]) run.log_list("my metric name", my_metric[N:])

-Internally, Azure ML concatenates the blocks with the same metric name into a contiguous list.
+Internally, Azure Machine Learning concatenates the blocks with the same metric name into a contiguous list.

 Compute target takes a long time to start: The Docker images for compute targets are loaded from Azure Container Registry (ACR).
 By default, Azure Machine Learning creates an ACR that uses the basic service tier.
 Changing the ACR for your workspace to standard or premium tier may reduce the time it takes to build and load images.
 For more information, see Azure Container Registry service tiers.